 The taste of this soup depends almost entirely on two things: 1. getting the onions just right, and 2. having a delicious stock to use with it.

-Oh, and of course as with any meal, it will also depend on you tasting it at the end of cooking and tweaking as necessary!
+Oh, and of course as with any meal, it will also depend on you tasting it and tweaking as necessary!

 The best way to make a tasty stock is to save your vegetable cuttings whenever you prepare vegetables (wash them first).
 If you’re going to make a stock soon, you can keep the veggie cuttings in the fridge, otherwise store them in the freezer until your ready to make the stock.